 History is important and should not be forgotten.
 It’s when we forget history that the same issues from the past rear their ugly head in the future.

-However, a longing for a time that has gone an also have the same effect.
-It can destory a nation which should be looking forward to the future and hanging on to a past which has ben warped out of all proportion.
+However, a longing for a time that has gone can also have the same effect.
+It can destroy a nation that should be looking forward to the future and hanging on to a past that has been warped out of all proportion.

 Takeaway 3 – A lot of authoritarian regimes are built on lies

 The Nazi regime was built on the belief that the Jews were a corrupting influence in Germany and that the Germans were a superior race.

 Both of these points were blatant lies, but that didn’t stop them from being adopted by many Germans at the time.
 Why?

 Because they offered a simple narrative and presented a scapegoat for Germany’s ills.
 We all know what happened next.
 Unfortunately, similar lies are underway today.

 In Hungary, George Soros is blamed for several issues in the country, despite his large investments in Hungary.

 Likewise, the regime purports that it’s trying to save Hungary from a wave of migrants ready to storm the country.
 The problem?
 There is no wave of migrants.